camgunz/pysylva/doc/src/interfaces.md

 <!-- [NOTE] A good example in favor of interfaces are streams and iterators -->

 Finally, bear in mind the tradeoffs of interfaces and variants.
-Sylva's implementation of interfaces requires dereferencing, and the very concept of interfaces necessitates function call overhead--after all interfaces are simply additional functions, so you must call those functions in order to take advantage of the interface.
+The very concept of interfaces necessitates function call overhead--after all interfaces are simply additional functions, so you must call those functions in order to take advantage of the interface.
 Sylva's implementation of variants requires additional information in data structures, and in general uses more memory than necessary to represent every possible variant.